MCT-master/mct-master.github.io/masters-theses.md

 ---
 layout: page
-title: Human-Computer Interaction
+title: Master's Theses
-permalink: /hci/
+permalink: //masters-theses/
 ---

-The blog posts of this section relate to the module **Human-Computer Interactions** in the course **MCT4000 Introduction to Music, Communication and Technology**.
-The aim of the course is to discover the theory and practice in the field of human-computer interaction applied to music technology.
+The blog posts of this section relate to the course [**MCT4090 Master's Thesis in Music, Communication and Technology**](https://www.uio.no/studier/emner/hf/imv/MCT4090).
+The Master's thesis is a research-based academic report based on individual research in the area of music, communication and technology.
+The topicS represent a challenge within the topical areas of the MCT programme.
+Theses adheres to research ethical practices, and the project relates and contributes to the existing research literature.
+The project can include practical elements, but the thesis must also include a literature review, theoretical discussion, methodological reflection and aesthetic evaluation.

 <br />

 {%- if site.posts.size > 0 -%}
   <!-- <h2 class="post-list-heading">{{ page.list_title | default: "Posts" }}</h2> -->
   <ul class="post-list">
-    {%- for post in site.categories.HCI -%}
+    {%- for post in site.categories.masters-thesis -%}
     <li>
       {%- if post.image -%}
       <img src="{{ post.image | prepend: site.baseurl }}" alt="{{ post.title }}" title="{{ post.title }}">